 The Manitoba Randonneurs abides by all of the following rules of Brevets de Randonneurs Mondiaux:

 Article 1: Only the Audax Club Parisien has worldwide sanctioning authority for these events.
 The ACP registers all brevets.
 Each brevet receives a verification number, which are assigned chronologically based on time of receipt.
 The ACP has registered all brevets since their inception in 1921.

-Article 2: These brevets are open to any amateur cyclist regardless of his or her cycling affiliations, if covered by insurance.
-Any rider under the age of 18 must have consent of his or her parent or legal guardian.
+Article 2: These brevets are open to any amateur cyclist regardless of their cycling affiliations, if covered by insurance.
+Any rider under the age of 18 must have consent of a parent or legal guardian.
 Any form of human-powered vehicle is acceptable.
 The only stipulation is that the vehicle must be powered solely by the rider.